LuckVintage/LU7-Discord-RPC/README.md

 ## :warning: License

-Distributed under the MIT License v3.0.
+Distributed under the MIT License.
 See LICENSE.txt for more information.